-Submit three hard copies of the final report; one bound for the MAC Lab library and two unbound to be archived with the original records and the acid-free copy as described in Section 8.1.4.
+Submit two hard copies of the final report; one bound for the MAC Lab library and one unbound to be archived with the original records as described in Section 8.1.4.

 8.1.4 All other paper records (field notes, lab records, maps, etc.)